Giulio Maggiore: Club career

 Maggiore made his professional debut in the Serie B for Spezia on 20 September 2016 in a game against Trapani.

 After helping Spezia achieve promotion in the 2019–20 Serie B season, Maggiore made his Serie A debut in a 4–1 debut against Sassuolo on 27 September 2020.
 At the end of the season, after the team had survived in their first top-flight season and the departure of Claudio Terzi, Maggiore was promoted to the status of club captain.

 On 16 August 2022, Maggiore moved to Salernitana on a four-year contract.

+On 3 February 2025, Maggiore joined Bari on loan, with an option to buy and a conditional obligation to buy.

+On 1 September 2025, Maggiore returned to Bari on a permanent basis and signed a three-year contract.

 International career

 Maggiore was included in the Italy under-21 squad for the 2021 UEFA European Under-21 Championship.